 Compare Spot and Met Life pet insurance through these common questions:

-Spot ranks higher for customer experience and affordability for cats, while Met Life offers more discounts and superior coverage.
-Both providers offer customizable accident and illness policy with optional wellness plan, but Spot processes claims faster, while Met Life has no waiting period for accidents.
+Spot ranks higher for customer experience and affordability for cats, while Met Life offers more discounts and broader coverage.
+Both providers offer customizable accident and illness policies with optional wellness plans.
+Spot is known for faster claim processing, while Met Life starts accident coverage without a waiting period.

 Spot offers cheaper pet insurance for kittens, puppies, and young and middle-aged pets, with rates ranging from $14 to $49 monthly compared to Met Life's $25 to $61.
 Met Life provides lower rates for senior cats at $57 monthly versus Spot's $72, saving 21%.
 For dogs, Spot costs less for most age groups except senior dogs, where both providers charge similar rates around $118 to $122 monthly.